Policy document

 (g) Teaching the teachers

 The Kingman Report of the Committee of Inquiry into the Teaching of English Language (1988) stated that: 'According to the most up-to-date statistics available, 28% of the total number of teachers of English in secondary schools have no discernible qualification beyond GCE O-level English, and they carry out 15% of the total amount of English taught in secondary schools.'
-The Kingman Committee recommended that all intending secondary teachers of subjects other than English should satisfactorily complete a course on knowledge about language — the Queen's English Society strongly supports that, and calls for all specialist teachers of English to be well qualified in that subject in future.
+The Kingman Committee recommended that all intending secondary teachers of subjects other than English should satisfactorily complete a course on knowledge about language — the King's English Society strongly supports that, and calls for all specialist teachers of English to be well qualified in that subject in future.
 We welcome the Kingman Committee's recommendation that English generally and knowledge about language in particular be included in the list of national priority areas under the Local Education Authority Training Grants Scheme with effect from the earliest possible date.

 The training of teachers of English, whether for primary or secondary schools, or further or higher education, is obviously of crucial importance for the standards and knowledge of English in the future.
 An A-level or higher qualification in English is highly desirable for all teachers of English, especially in secondary schools.
 Of all the areas of concern to our Society, the training of teachers, the specification of the relevant school and examination syllabuses, and the standards required in the examinations, are the most crucial.
 The attitudes to English inculcated into future teachers and, through them, passed to the pupils, are also extremely important.